-• Essay E 001 • Essay E 002

-Read Application Brochure A 251 and select the correct Application for your job.

-Note:

-Carefully read the details of the Application, and the Sequence of Operation sections in all applicable brochures to ensure that you have chosen the proper control, and you understand its functions within the operational requirements of your system.
+• Essay E 001 • Essay E 002 Read Application Brochure A 254 and select the correct Application for your job.
+Note Carefully read the details of the Application, and the Sequence of Operation sections in all applicable brochures to ensure that you have chosen the proper control, and you understand its functions within the operational requirements of your system.
 Step Two - Mounting the base The control should be removed from its base by pressing down on the release clip in the wiring chamber and sliding upwards on the control.
 The base is then mounted in accordance with the instructions in the Data Brochure D 001.
 Step Three Rough-in Wiring All electrical wiring terminates in the control base wiring chamber.
 It has standard 7/8" (22mm) knock-outs that will accept common wiring hardware and conduit fittings.
 Before breaking out the knock-outs, check the wiring diagram and select those sections of the chamber with common voltages, since the safety dividers will later prevent wiring from crossing between sections.
-Standard 18AWG solid wire is recommended for all low voltage wiring to tekmar controls.
+Standard 18 to 22AWG solid wire is recommended for all low voltage wiring to tekmar controls.
 Heavier guage wire may not fit properly into the terminal plugs, while lighter guage wire is too fragile and may also contribute too much resistance to the circuit.
-Power should not be applied to any of the wires, during this rough-in wiring stage. - Install the Outdoor Sensor 070, and the Supply Sensor 075 or 071 according to the instructions in the Data Brochure D 001 and run the wiring back to the control. - Option: An Indoor Sensor 074, RTU or tekmar Zone Control can also be connected.
-See individual sensor instructions. - Install the wiring from the other system components (Boiler, System Pump, Heat Demand & DHW Demand circuits) to the base. - Install a 24Vac Class II transformer with a minimum 12VA rating close to the control, and run the wiring from the transformer to the base.
+Power should not be applied to any of the wires, during this rough-in wiring stage.
+Install the Outdoor Sensor 070, and the Universal Sensor 071 according to the instructions in the Data Brochure D 001 and run the wiring back to the control.
+Option: An Indoor Sensor 074 or 10K tekmar Zone Control can also be connected (all purchased separately).
+See individual sensor instructions. - Install the wiring from other system components; Boiler(s), Pump relay, Heat Demand & Setpoint Demand circuits to the base. - Install a 24Vac Class II transformer with a minimum 12VA rating close to the control, and run the wiring from the transformer to the base.
 A Class II transformer must be used.
-Do not connect any of the transformer terminals to ground, as damage to the control may result.
+Do not connect any of the transformer terminals to ground, as damage to the controll may result.
 Step Four Electrical connection to the control Power and output connections The installer should test to confirm that no voltage is present at any of the wires.

-Maximum 24 Volts - Install the control into the base, sliding it down until it snaps into place. - All electrical connections are made directly to the plug terminals. - Connect the 24Vac power supply from the secondary side of a 24Vac class II transformer to terminals C - R (5 and 6).
+Maximum 24 Volts - Install the control into the base, sliding it down until it snaps into place. - All electrical connections are made directly to the terminal plugs. - Connect the 24Vac power supply from the secondary side of a 24Vac class II transformer to terminals C - R (5 and 6).
 Do not connect either of the transformer terminals to ground.

-5 6 7 8 Pwr Pwr Sys Sys C R Pmp Pmp Connect the System Pump circuit to terminals Sys Pmp - Sys Pmp (7 and 8).
+Connect the System Pump circuit to terminals Sys Pmp - Sys Pmp (7 and 8).
 These terminals lead to a 10 amp dry relay contact which closes when the control requires System Pump operation.
-Note: The 251 is approved for low voltage only (Maximum 24Vac).
+Note: The 254 is approved for low voltage only (Maximum 24Vac).
 The System Pump must be switched through an isolation relay approved for the line voltages required to operate the pump.